palantir/atlasdb/docs/source/miscellaneous/doc/adr/0018-allow-for-value-caching-with-lock-watches.md

 - a long indicating what the sequence number of the next event should be.
 - a reference to the `HeldLocksCollection`, mainly for taking snapshots.

+The UUID is generated on the creation of the event log, and is used to ensure that clients know that the state of the log needs to be completely invalidated after each leader election (in particular, even in the edge case where a node loses and regains leadership; since all lock state is cleared).

-As lock and unlock are called, TimeLock will evaluate the lock descriptor against the set of registered lock watches.
+As lock and unlock are called, TimeLock will evaluate the relevant lock descriptor against the set of registered lock watches.
 If there is a match, timelock will enqueue a `LockEvent` indicating that a given descriptor was locked or unlocked into the ring buffer before returning.
 This is done synchronously.

+User queries to `getLogDiff` must then consider the provided `fromVersion` argument: if this is
+- absent, or
+- from a different log, as determined by the UUID not matching, or
-User queries consider the provided `fromVersion` argument: if this is either absent or too far (more than 1,000 events) behind, we use the `HeldLocksCollection` to give the user a snapshot of the world (that is, the version, the set of active lock watches, and the set of lock descriptors matching the lock watches that had been taken out at this point).
+- too far (more than 1,000 events) behind

+we use the `HeldLocksCollection` to give the user a snapshot of the world (that is, the version, the set of active lock watches, and the set of lock descriptors corresponding to locks that had already been taken out that are also matching the lock watches).
 Otherwise, the relevant part of the ring buffer is served to users.

 #### Creation Events

+We implement registration of a new lock watch as being another event in the log.
+Recall our definitions of correctness and minimal noise: it is costly to synchronise all matching lock and unlock requests when a lock watch is being created, and we don't make or need those guarantees.
+It suffices to first add the lock watch to the set of tracked lock watches (so that new lock/unlock requests evaluate themselves against it), then look at currently open locks and add lock/unlock events so clients are aware of the open locks, *then* add a LockWatchCreated event to the log.

+We haven't implemented deregistration, though this is conceptually simpler: the client needs to flush everything that it has cached, but that's about it.

+#### Starting Transactions

+TimeLock provides an API through which Atlas clients start transactions.
+The Atlas client will track the last version it knows about and provides this as part of the request body.
+That said, starting an AtlasDB transaction requires TimeLock to do multiple things, and we need to be careful about ordering.
+Starting a batch of transactions requires

+- Locking the immutable timestamp.
+- Getting fresh timestamps, which will be the start timestamp of the transactions.
+- Providing the correct `LockWatchStateUpdate` to the client, based on a `lastKnownVersion` they provide in the `StartTransactionRequest`.

+The update we return need not be entirely up to date, but we must ensure that information about all lock requests completed before this request started has already been included in the log returned to the user.
+So we take out the start timestamps before looking at the lock log - there could be more events that occurred in the interim that we didn't see, but that's allowed.
+Consider that any lock event happening in parallel must relate to a transaction that has already started and run its transaction task, but by definition of the Atlas transaction protocol has not got its commit timestamp yet.
+Since we had already taken out our start timestamp, we know that our start timestamp must be less than the other transaction's commit timestamp, and so we cannot see their write so it doesn't matter to us.

 ### Implementation: AtlasDB

-#### R
+We associate every transaction in AtlasDB with a version of the

 ## Deployment and Testing
 TODO